mca91/ITEWR_DC_Course/chapter2.md

 *You can check this as `mod` is available in your working environment again.*

 *** =instructions
 - Compute $SSR$, the sum of squared residuals, and save it to `ssr`.
-Hint: This can be solved using formulas or knowledge about the structure of `lm`-objects
+Hint: This can be solved using formulas or knowledge about the structure of `lm` objects

 *** =hint